 Mobile games require performance testing before they hit the markets.
-The type of performance testing varies on the nature of game, graphics, gameplay, multiplayer functionalities and many other things.
+The type of performance testing varies on the nature of game, graphics, gameplay, multiplayer functionalities, and many other things.
 The most typical performance tests done for mobile games are to determine how the game performs in terms of responsiveness, stability and refresh rate under certain workload or user interaction pattern.

-The resource usage is important metric with mobile games as the power of CPU and GPU and the size of memory varies device by device.
+The resource usage is an important metric with mobile games as the power of CPU and GPU and the size of memory varies device by device.
 High-end devices are more capable to run anything whereas low-end devices can’t even get the game up and running.
-This is not exceptional case that game is built for a high-end device, published and then gets complained by thousands of users that it can even get in the first loading state.
+This is not an exceptional case that game is built for a high-end device, published and then gets complained by thousands of users that it can even get in the first loading state.

 Here, by using test automation you’ll get your game’s performance tuned to its best.
 Conversely, you can’t get any sort of understanding what happens underneath the UI/front-end/control, if done by manually.
-You can join our upcoming webinar Aug.
-11th to exactly learn how to measure and optimize graphics performance of your Android games.

 Different Types of Performance Tests

 Performance testing – this is the basic type of performance tests that provides information how quickly something is executed, how much it can be scaled (in terms of more graphics assets, or more connections/integrations) or how stable the performance is in general.
 Typical metrics from performance tests are CPU load, memory consumption and frames per second (FPS).
 Based on this data game developers should further improve the game to either scale down certain functionalities, heavy graphics assets or something else to ensure game works on lower-end devices as well.
-With performance tests it is easy to fine-tune, further plan improvements on graphics, gameplay and connections, and to optimize game accordingly.
+With performance tests, it is easy to fine-tune, further plan improvements on graphics, gameplay and connections, and optimize game accordingly.

 Load testing – is somewhat the most simple form of performance testing.
 When certain load is exposed to the game and infrastructure the developer gets understanding of where possible bottlenecks are and what parts of game/infrastructure need optimization.
 Load testing can vary from basic server upload/download function to database connection and queries, and different types of inputs given to the game/infrastructure.
-During load testing developers can get better understanding of concurrency issues related to the game and how those could be optimized.
+During load testing, developers can get a better understanding of concurrency issues related to the game and how those could be optimized.
 For example, if your game needs to pull something from back-end server and suddenly 300+ devices do that in the same WiFi network, you can get very invaluable information about your game’s capability under this kind of scenario.
 With load testing, furthermore, you can understand how a game needs to ‘compromise’ when certain operations cannot be handled.
 Also, it typically gives great insights to hardware capabilities and how much real resources (CPU, Memory etc.) are needed for your game and what happens when those resources are exceeded.

-Stress testing – determines if the system is able to handle everything, how it handles with data when the game infrastructure is overstressed, and how far stress testing can go before game stops responding and how errors are displayed to users.
-Stress testing is important in case of games especially if your game requires connections to servers or needs to be connected to some other device.
+Stress testing – determines if the system is able to handle everything, how it handles with data when the game infrastructure is overstressed, and how far stress testing can go before the game stops responding and how errors are displayed to users.
+Stress testing is important in the case of games especially if your game requires connections to servers or needs to be connected to some other device.
 Typically not so many mobile games communicate everything instantly online but rather in parts.
-This limits the recurring use of networks, draining less battery and limits error scenarios as your game doesn’t need to be send/receive something all the time.
+This limits the recurring use of networks, draining less battery and limits error scenarios as your game doesn’t need to send/receive something all the time.
 The stress testing helps you understand what are the most valuable failures you should plan and what are the most common hardware failures or issues that you need to anticipate.

 One of the subcategories for stress testing is soak testing.
 It’s also known as endurance testing and is used to understand if the game and infrastructure can sustain certain continuous load set on it.
-When soak testing is done, typically CPU, Memory as well as FPS and other important metrics are monitored to detect any potential leaks and issues.
+When soak testing is done, typically CPU, Memory, as well as FPS and other important metrics, are monitored to detect any potential leaks and issues.
 The goal of soak testing is to discover how the system behaves under sustainable use.

 The other type of stress test is called spike testing which is done by suddenly increasing the load generated by a very large number of users, data, inputs, or any other type of stimuli.
-This is not continuous but periodical and the thing is to find out if dramatic change in load will cause any errors or issues for the game and its infrastructure.
+This is not continuous but periodical and the thing is to find out if a dramatic change in load will cause any errors or issues for the game and its infrastructure.
 The goal with spike testing is to determine if performance will suffer, the infrastructure will fail or how those error states can be handled in case of dramatic changes of inputs.